jameshyojaelee/scPerturb-CMap/README.md

 - **Target engineering** – pseudobulk grouping (`--pseudobulk-key`), QC summaries (gene balance, overlap with LINCS), and JSON/CSV exports.
 - **Pair generation helpers** – utilities under `scperturb_cmap.data.pairs` to sample positives/negatives from LINCS metadata.
 - **Rich analytics** – Streamlit UI exposing target QC, MOA enrichment bars, and cell-line heatmaps.

 ---

-### How the model works

-I encode the target signature and each LINCS signature into a shared embedding space using a DualEncoder trained on known inversion pairs (contrastive/triplet losses).
-Similarity in this space estimates reversal strength.
-At inference, I blend the learned metric with the statistical baseline (configurable or auto-tuned) to yield robust, accurate rankings.

----